Tips for Taps Blog

 The best ways to protect yourself and water against glyphosate are:

-• Do not use glyphosate-based herbicides (especially if you are on well water)
+• Do not use glyphosate-based herbicides (especially if you have a private well)

-• If you do use herbicides of any kind, do not overuse them in order to avoid run-off
+• If you do use herbicides of any kind, avoid overuse to prevent run-off

-While the risk of glyphosate in your tap water is likely low if your water is treated by a municipality, well water owners near lawns, gardens, and farms that use herbicides may want to test their water for glyphosate.
+While the risk of glyphosate in your tap water is low if your water is treated by a municipality, private well owners near lawns, gardens, and farms that use herbicidesshould test their water for glyphosate.

-The only way to know if there is glyphosate in your water is to test it.
-Take a look here:
+The only way to know if there is glyphosate in your water is to have your water tested in a certified laboratory.
+Tap Score offers a specialized drinking water analysis kit:

-If we detect glyphosate or its degradation byproducts in your water, there is hope.
-Every Tap Score water test includes unbiased and personalized, unbiased treatment recommendations based on what is found in your water.
-Our team of treatment experts, chemists, and water quality engineers can walk you through how to treat your drinking water so that you know that what you are drinking is safe.
+If your water test detects glyphosate or its degradation byproducts in your water, you can explore treatment options.
+Every Tap Score water test includes unbiased and personalized treatment recommendations.
+In addition, our team of treatment experts, chemists, and water quality engineers can walk you through how to treat your drinking water to ensure your water supply is safe.

 author portrait